-Moderate: Potential unmitigated risk to U.S. personnel is high during warmer months (typically April through December) but reduced to low with mitigation measures.
+High, mitigated to Low Potential unmitigated risk to U.S. personnel is high during warmer months (typically April through November) but reduced to low with mitigation measures.
 Malaria incidents are often associated with the presence of agriculture activity, including irrigation systems and standing water, which provide breeding habitats for vectors.
 A small number of cases may occur among personnel exposed to mosquito (Anopheles spp.) bites.
 Malaria incidents may cause debilitating febrile illness typically requiring 1 to 7 days of inpatient care, followed by return to duty.
 Severe cases may require intensive care or prolonged convalescence.